Bench-amblee/Bens-Cover-Letter/README.md

 ## Hello!

 ### My name is Ben
 This is my cover letter for Hungryroot, a company that I would absolutely love to work with!
-Your mission for making healthy eating accesible and sustainable is one that really resonates with me.
+Your mission for making healthy eating accessible and sustainable is one that really resonates with me.

 I'm also very passionate about food: